 - HBAL is another all-in-one fund; for a more balanced (70% equity/30% fixed income) total return approach.

 I don’t invest in any of these Horizon ETFs myself, I prefer to own Canadian dividend paying stocks inside my non-registered account and inside our Tax Free Savings Accounts (TFSAs) for passive income and growth – you can see some of those holdings here – but I know such funds are some great low-cost alternatives compared to many pricey mutual fund products I’ve eluded to above!

 The tax-efficiencies you refer to in some Horizon ETFs come from the use of swap-based agreements to deliver returns.
 What the heck does that mean?

-In a nutshell, the fund uses an agreement with another institution (National Bank I recall) to drive growth.
-This way, instead of being taxed on the distributions paid out by the Horizon’s ETF, as part of taxable account investing, those gains are harvested/compounded – so you only (in theory when your retirement income is lower) pay capital gains when you sell ETF units.
+In a nutshell, at the time of this post, such funds use an agreement with another institution (National Bank I recall) to drive growth.
+This way, instead of being taxed on the distributions paid out by the Horizons ETF, as part of taxable account investing, those gains are harvested/compounded – so you only (in theory when your retirement income is lower) pay capital gains when you sell ETF units.

-This swapping of current ETF distributions for long-term capital gains can be very attractive since if folks have maxed out tax-sheltered TFSAs and RRSPs, and they have money to invest in a taxable account, the swap-based ETFs that defer these gains can be an efficient – capital gains are an efficient form of taxation – far more efficient than taxation from employment income, interest, other!
+This swap-based nature of these funds can be VERY attractive since if folks have maxed out tax-sheltered TFSAs and RRSPs, and they have money to invest in a taxable account, the swap-based ETFs that defer these gains can be an efficient – capital gains are an efficient form of taxation – far more efficient than taxation from employment income, interest, other!

-So, all this to say, there is no free lunch when it comes to taxation – but if your goal is to defer capital gains for an extended period of time these funds can be a great solution over far more expensive, and far less diversified solutions!
+So, all this to say, there is no free lunch when it comes to taxation – but if your goal is to defer capital gains for an extended period of time these funds seem to be a great solution over far more expensive, and far less diversified solutions!